 Imagine That! is an artisan-run co-operative store in Duncan in the Cowichan Valley on Vancouver Island, B.C.

 Midway between Victoria and Nanaimo, the Cowichan Valley is renowned for its high concentration of artists per capita.
-Our store shows the finest local art and craft pieces, featuring artists' paintings, works in clay, glass, wood, metal and fibre.
-We offer an ever changing selection from over 90 of the best artists in the Cowichan Valley and on Vancouver Island.
+Our store shows the finest local art and craft pieces, featuring artists' paintings, photography, works in clay, glass, wood, metal and fibre.
+We offer an ever changing selection from some of the best artists in the Cowichan Valley and on Vancouver Island.

 We celebrate imagination and fine craftsmanship.

 Imagine That! invites visitors to British Columbia to come to beautiful Vancouver Island.
 Spend some time here, to enjoy the area and to take home artwork and gifts by our Island artists and artisans.
 Situated in busy downtown Duncan City Square, our storefront entices passers-by with delightful window displays.

 For the more than 70 artists whose work is featured in the shop, the importance of hand-made is clear, and there is a personal story behind each piece they create.
 Artists come from as close as a few blocks away, from throughout the greater Cowichan Valley, as well as from some of our adjacent smaller islands.
 Each artist has transformed their passion for creativity into beautiful and functional pieces.

 Artists at Imagine That! are always bringing new work that pushes at the creative edge, keeping things lively and fresh.
 Jewellery made from unexpected materials, wind chimes from salvaged pieces of silver service, bird houses that incorporate found objects, pottery that finds new expression in form and function.
 Such pieces allow for a bit of fun and quirkiness, also a trademark of hand-made.